dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 ## Inference

 Gravsearch queries support a subset of RDFS reasoning (see [Inference](../../../03-apis/api-v2/query-language.md#inference) in the API documentation on Gravsearch).
 This is implemented as follows:

-When the non-triplestore-specific version of a SPARQL query is generated, statements that do not need inference are marked with the virtual named graph `<http://www.knora.org/explicit>`.
+To simulate RDF inference, the API expands the prequery on basis of the available ontologies.
+For that reason, `SparqlTransformer.transformStatementInWhereForNoInference` expands all `rdfs:subClassOf` and `rdfs:subPropertyOf` statements using `UNION` statements for all subclasses and subproperties from the ontologies (equivalent to `rdfs:subClassOf*` and `rdfs:subPropertyOf*`).

-When the triplestore-specific version of the query is generated, this could make use of a triplestore's inference.
-Currently, no triplestore-based inference is used because of poor performance.
-Instead, the API expands the prequery on basis of the available ontologies, to achieve the same results as if inference was used.
-For that reason, `SparqlTransformer.transformStatementInWhereForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked statements using `UNION` statements for all subclasses and subproperties (equivalent to `rdfs:subClassOf*` and `rdfs:subPropertyOf*`).
 Similarly, `SparqlTransformer.transformStatementInWhereForNoInference` replaces `knora-api:standoffTagHasStartAncestor` with `knora-base:standoffTagHasStartParent*`.

 # Optimisation of generated SPARQL